U.S. flag

 Clinical characteristics.

-Facioscapulohumeral muscular dystrophy (FSHD) typically presents with weakness of the facial muscles, the stabilizers of the scapula, or the dorsiflexors of the foot.
+Facioscapulohumeral muscular dystrophy (FSHD) typically presents with weakness of the facial muscles, the stabilizers of the scapula, and/or the dorsiflexors of the foot.
 Severity is highly variable.
-Weakness is slowly progressive and approximately 20% of affected individuals eventually require a wheelchair.
+Weakness can be slowly progressive and approximately 20% of affected individuals eventually require a wheelchair.
 Life expectancy is not shortened.

 Diagnosis/testing.

-The diagnosis of FSHD1 is established in a proband with characteristic clinical features by identification of a heterozygous pathogenic contraction of the D4Z4 repeat array in the subtelomeric region of chromosome 4q35 on a chromosome 4 permissive haplotype.
-The diagnosis of FSHD2 is established in a proband by identification of hypomethylation of the D4Z4 repeat array in the subtelomeric region of chromosome 4q35 on a chromosome 4 permissive haplotype.
-Hypomethylation of the D4Z4 repeat array can be the result of a heterozygous pathogenic variant in SMCHD1 or DNMT3B.
+The diagnosis of FSHD1 is established in a proband with characteristic clinical features and a heterozygous pathogenic contraction of the D4Z4 repeat array in the subtelomeric region of chromosome 4q35 on a permissive chromosome 4 haplotype.
+The diagnosis of FSHD2 is established in a proband with characteristic clinical features and hypomethylation of the D4Z4 repeat array in the subtelomeric region of chromosome 4q35 on a permissive chromosome 4 haplotype.
+Hypomethylation of the D4Z4 repeat array can be the result of a heterozygous pathogenic variant in SMCHD1 or DNMT3B, or biallelic pathogenic variants in LRIF1.

 Management.

-Treatment of manifestations: Consultation with a physical therapist to establish appropriate exercise regimen; ankle/foot orthoses to improve mobility and prevent falls; occupational and speech therapy in individuals with infantile onset; surgical fixation of the scapula to the chest wall may improve range of motion of the arms over the short term; management of chronic pain by physical therapy and medication; monitoring respiratory function; lubricants to prevent drying of the sclera or taping the eyes shut during sleep to treat exposure keratitis; treatment for retinal vasculopathy as per ophthalmologist; standard treatment of sensorineural hearing loss.
+Treatment of manifestations: Consultation with a physical therapist to establish appropriate exercise regimen; ankle-foot orthoses to improve mobility and prevent falls; occupational and speech therapy in individuals with infantile onset; surgical fixation of the scapula to the chest wall may improve range of motion of the arms; management of chronic pain by physical therapy and medication; ventilatory support as needed; ocular lubricants or taping the eyes shut during sleep to treat exposure keratitis; treatment for retinal vasculopathy per ophthalmologist; standard treatment of sensorineural hearing loss.

 Genetic counseling.